Sherif93/remoteplatz-assessment/README.md

-## Steps to Setup the Spring Boot assessment
+## Steps to Setup the Spring Boot Assessment App

 1. **Clone the application**